Mandela in ‘no immediate danger’, but faces more tests

 “Dear South Africans Please let Nelson Mandela go, he is old now and deserves to rest,” @ComradeESETHU from Cape Town wrote on Twitter.

-After leaving office he has since retired to his rural childhood village.
+He has since retired to his rural childhood village since leaving office.